piotr-yuxuan/roundup-service/README.md

 ## Core features

-- **Automated savings** calculates the total round-up from a user's transactions for a given week and transfers the amount to a savings goal.
+- Automated savings: calculates the total round-up from a user's transactions for a given week and transfers the amount to a savings goal.
-- **Idempotent and safe** guarantees that a round-up transfer for a specific account and week is processed at most once, preventing transactions being processed twice.
+- Idempotent and safe: guarantees that a round-up transfer for a specific account and week is processed at most once, preventing transactions being processed twice.
-- **Resilient by design** built with automated retries and a circuit breaker around the dabase and the Starling API to gracefully handle API rate limits and temporary network failures.
+- Resilient by design: built with automated retries and a circuit breaker around the dabase and the Starling API to gracefully handle API rate limits and temporary network failures.
-- **Fully Observable** includes a pre-configured monitoring and tracing stack (Prometheus, Grafana, Tempo) for immediate insight into performance and behavior.
+- Fully Observable: includes a pre-configured monitoring and tracing stack (Prometheus, Grafana, Tempo) for immediate insight into performance and behavior.
-- **Containerized** packaged with Docker for a production-ready deployment that stays consistent across different environment.
+- Containerized: packaged with Docker for a production-ready deployment that stays consistent across different environment.

 <details><summary>Expand traces of the service starting</summary>